ABOUT

 I am in my 50s and a mother of two adult daughters.
 When they were very young I accessed a course that helped me to develop positive parenting skills.
 This helped me tremendously, on so many levels.
 As parents we can choose to bring up our children differently to how we ourselves, were parented - Seems obvious, but actually, it is surprising how we can just follow suit, if we do not think about it enough.
 This doesn't mean we have to necessarily be extremely different, but adaptive to our personal value systems and the times we live in.

-I also became very aware and appreciative of my environment at this time, and the needs of the planet, to which the ways of our world, it seemed, didn’t care.
-There didn’t seem to be enough care about trees, recycling or global warming.
-In fact, I realised, we hardly cared for ourselves.
+I also became very aware and appreciative of my environment at this time, and the needs of the planet, but it seemed, not enough people cared.
+There didn’t seem to be enough care about trees, our water supply, the impact that mass industry has on our natural resources.
+In fact, I realised, we hardly cared for ourselves, or each other.
 In the self help books I was reading then, I learnt that that first you must find self-love – a concept that is still difficult for most of us to comprehend to this day.
 This is how and why I decided to enter the ‘caring industry’ and started my counselling training in 1999.
 I qualified with a CPCAB European Diploma in Therapeutic Counselling in 2002 at Redlands, Bournemouth, Dorset.

 Counselling